Climate Resilience & Coastal Adaptation

 Cardiff State Beach Living Shoreline Project

-In 2019, a monitoring program was developed to study the Shoreline Project and to inform other coastal communities considering such adaptive measures.
-Monitoring data is also used to inform the project’s long-term maintenance and will continue until 2024.
-This program is a collaborative effort between the City, California State Parks, California State Coastal Conservancy, the Nature Collective, U.S. Fish and Wildlife, Surfrider Foundation, University of California, Los Angeles (UCLA), and the Scripps Institution of Oceanography.
-In March 2021, the City accepted a national award from the American Shore and Beach Preservation Association (ASBPA) for Best Restored Beach of 2020.
+The Cardiff State Beach Living Shoreline Project is the first of its kind in Southern California to test coastal dunes as a nature-based solution to beach erosion and coastal flood protection.
+The project created healthy and safe habitat for a variety of species, including the endangered western snowy plover.
+Additionally, a five-foot-wide, decomposed granite footpath was installed east of the dune system to support pedestrian activity along South Coast Highway 101.
+In 2019, a monitoring program was developed to study the Cardiff State Beach Living Shoreline Project and to inform other coastal communities considering similar adaptive measures.
+Monitoring data is also used to inform the project’s long-term maintenance.
+The project is a collaborative effort between the City, California State Parks, California State Coastal Conservancy, the Nature Collective, U.S. Fish and Wildlife, Surfrider Foundation, University of California Los Angeles (UCLA) and Scripps Institution of Oceanography.

 Resilience & Adaptation